dynazero/gifsplicer/README.md

 # Gifsplicer
 Animated GIF Grid Splitter

-If you dont yarn installed globally: <br />
+If you don't have yarn installed globally: <br />
     npm install -g yarn

+then install packages: <br />
+    yarn install

-Then just run the application with: <br />
+and now you can run the application with: <br />
     yarn dev